pxsa/pmvind/README.md

 CTS[0] = Merge(CTS[m-1], T[m-i])
 ```
-This is the main part of the algorithm which begins the story.
+This is the main part of the algorithm that is the beginning of the story.
 Don't worry if you don't understand even a little bit, it will get easier soon.
 For imputating missing values in dataset we use `KNNI` with some tricks.
 As you can see we devide the dataset into two different parts:
 - CT  (complete tuples)
 - ICT (Incomplete tuples)